Choosing the right school or college for your child can be a challenging and time-consuming process. We are here to help.

 Variable fees may apply, depending on the pupil’s unique needs.
 Latest Fees (PDF).

-My name is Jacqueline Clark and I am the Admissions, Marketing and Therapies Manager at Trinity School and College and I am here to help guide you through the process of your child joining our Trinity family.
+My name is Jacqueline Clark and I am the Admissions and Marketing Manager at Trinity School and College and I am here to help guide you through the process of your child joining our Trinity family.

-Please do not hesitate to contact me if you have any questions regarding the admissions process via email firstname.lastname@example.org or by telephone (01634 812233).
+Please do not hesitate to contact me if you have any questions regarding the admissions process via email firstname.lastname@example.org or by telephone (07376 521438 or 01634 812233).
 If you’d like to visit Trinity School & College, we’d be delighted to show you round please use the above contact details to arrange a convenient time and date.